High Blood Pressure: The Heart Risk You Can't Feel (But Shouldn't Ignore)

 Why High Blood Pressure Is So Easy to Ignore

 High blood pressure (hypertension) usually doesn’t cause headaches, dizziness, or obvious warning signs.
-In fact, according to the CDC, nearly half of U.S. adults have high blood pressure—and many don’t know they have it.
+In fact, according to the CDC, nearly half of U.S. adults have high blood pressure—and many don’t know it.

 You can feel healthy, exercise regularly, and still have elevated numbers.
 Feeling fine does not always mean everything is fine.